 “The hare, the symbol of fertility in ancient Egypt, a symbol that was kept later in Europe… Its place has been taken by the Easter rabbit.”Encyclopedia Britannica, 1991 ed., Vol. 4, p.
 333

 Now a quote concerning eggs.

 The Easter egg or better said, the Ishtar egg goes all the way back to Mystery Babylon.
-How deplorable!
-This deception has been with us basically since the beginning and has been with mainstream Christianity for some time now.
+This deception has basically been with mankind since the beginning, and it has been tied to mainstream Christianity for some time now.

-As you can see by now, Christ is our Passover, not our Easter.
-Ishtar (Easter) and her celebrations are not of God, but rather traditions of men.
+As we have explained, Christ became our Passover, not our Easter.
+Easter (Ishtar) and her celebrations are not of God, but rather formed from paganism which became church tradition.
 Traditions that date themselves all the way back to the darkness of ancient Babylon.
-Why would we want to cast out God and associate ourselves with this pagan founded tradition?

-You might be thinking to yourself at this point, ‘well I don't mean anything by my Easter eggs or rabbits.
-Surely God will understand.’
-Will He?
+'Well, I don't mean anything by my Easter eggs or rabbits, its for the kids.
+Surely, God will understand.'

-Our Father knew that His Word would be twisted into the traditions of man.
+Our Father knew His Word would be twisted into church tradition.
 Christ has truly foretold us all things.

 You know, we often look back on the people of the Bible and think how foolish they were for worshipping a golden calf, or believing, and serving non-existent false gods.